giantswarm/gitops-template/docs/apps/README.md

-# Managing apps installed in clusters with GitOps
+# Managing Apps installed in clusters with GitOps

 Below is an index of docs about how to manage applications deployed to clusters: